Get access to everything we publish when you sign up for Outside+.

-Some of this advice can also be used to take us into flu season.
-“Even before COVID I was always giving the advice that when you’re under the weather, that’s the time when you shouldn’t be going out and pushing yourself to the limits and very hard.
-There’s a whole new introduced variable with COVID-19, but it emphasizes the point that you always need to let your body recover if you have a viral infection,” says Dr. Kim.
+“Even before COVID I was always under the advice of, when you’re under the weather, that’s the time when you shouldn’t be going out and pushing yourself to the limits and very hard,” says Dr. Kim.

-But if you genuinely feel good and have no reason to believe you are sick, there should be nothing that stops you from getting out and enjoying a socially distanced run.
-“Keep on running,” Dr. Stoneman urges.
-“Even though most of the races are canceled, we are all training for life and our own sanity during these challenging times.”
+But if you genuinely feel good and are no longer infectious, there should be nothing that stops you from getting out and enjoying a run.